 See Below for How It Works:

-Establish a Crisis Management Team, who will be hand selected by the Client’s upper management and the Consultant and undergo training to their specific roles in responding to any crisis.
+Establish a Crisis Management Team, which will be hand-selected by the Client’s upper management and the Consultant and will undergo training to their specific roles in responding to any crisis.
 The Crisis Management Team and the Consultant will work together to develop a comprehensive Disaster Contingency Plan for the Client, ensuring the plan is functional and will protect all critical business operations.

 Establish separate Crisis Command Centers, both on site and off site where all selected parties would gather during or following a critical incident.
 The Consultant will advise as to any equipment, resources and communication methods necessary for these Command Centers, and the Crisis Management Team will be instructed in their operation.